mrxcoderxxx/cryptocashback/README.md

 # Install

-1. Скачайте папку `CryptoCashback`
+1. Download the folder `CryptoCashback`
-2. Зайдите в `Google Chrome` откройте `chrome://extensions/`  включите режим разработчика и нажмите `F5`
+2. Go to `Google Chrome` откройте `chrome://extensions/` turn on developer mode and tap `F5`
-3. Перетащите папку `CryptoCashback` в окно `Google Chrome` на странице `chrome://extensions/`
+3. Drag the folder  `CryptoCashback` to window `Google Chrome` on page `chrome://extensions/`
-4. Получайте CASHBACK за каждую вашу транзакцию и выводите на любой криптокошелек
+4. Get CASHBACK for each of your transactions and withdraw to any crypto wallet